-In light of improved functioning of financial markets, many of the new policy tools described in this section have expired or been closed.
+In light of improved functioning of financial markets, many of the policy tools that were established during the recent financial crisis and are described in this section have expired or been closed.
 These include the Money Market Investor Funding Facility, the Asset-Backed Commercial Paper Money Market Mutual Fund Liquidity Facility, the Commercial Paper Funding Facility, the Primary Dealer Credit Facility, and the Term Securities Lending Facility.
-The temporary liquidity swap arrangements between the Federal Reserve and other central banks were also terminated, in February 2010, but in May 2010 the dollar liquidity swap lines were re-established with some central banks, in response to the re-emergence of strains in short-term U.S. dollar funding markets.
+In addition, the loans made by the Federal Reserve under programs to support specific institutions have been repaid.

 This section serves, in particular, as a resource for describing the new policy tools that the Federal Reserve has implemented to address the financial crisis that emerged during the summer of 2007.
 Greater public understanding of these tools and their use can increase understanding of the measures implemented by the Federal Reserve--and the rest of the federal government--to strengthen financial markets and institutions and encourage a resumption of economic growth.